Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 Finally, we need at least one topic to use, or two if we want to use different topics for our data credential announcements and selective disclsoure request/response flows.

-You can create topics with the `hedera-did-register` repository or write your own short script using the Hedera SDK.
+You can create topics with the [hedera-did-register-ipfs-example](https://github.com/Meeco/hedera-did-register-ipfs-example) repository or [write your own short script using the Hedera SDK](https://docs.hedera.com/hedera/sdks-and-apis/sdks/consensus-service/create-a-topic).

 See [Appendix A](#appendix-a) for full details of each DID.

 ## Setting Up Repositories

 1. First, we need to clone the [Responder](https://github.com/Meeco/guardian-sd-responder) and set it up.
-Exact install and configuration details can be found in the README.
+Exact install and configuration details can be found in the repository's README.

-2. We also need to clone and setup the [Verifier](https://github.com/Meeco/guardian-sd-responder).
-Exact install details can be found in the README.
+2. We also need to clone and setup the [Verifier](https://github.com/Meeco/guardian-sd-verifier).
+Exact install details can be found in the repository's README.
 This document will cover configuration.

 3. Additionally need a DID resolver with support for `did:hedera` and `did:key` as used in these examples; for convenience, there is a [Hedera DID Universal Resolver Mock](https://github.com/Meeco/hedera-did-universal-resolver-mock) that can be used.
 Install and setup details can be found in the README.